AnastasiaShubaeva/2022_2023-introduction_to_distributed_technologies-k4110c-treriakova-a-v/exam/exam.md

 ERC-20 is a technical standard used to issue and implement tokens on the Ethereum blockchain.
 The ERC-20 standard makes it easier for developers to predict with more accuracy the interaction between different tokens and applications.
-The ERC-20 gives developers a list of rules to follow, which enables seamless functioning within the larger Ethereum platform.
+The ERC-20 provides developers with a list of rules to follow to ensure a smooth experience on the Ethereum platform.

 6 main functions:
 * function totalSupply() public view returns (uint256) --total number of tokens in the contract